robertjkerr/Diver-Decompression/README.md

  - Java
  - Node.js and npm
+ - node-gyp
- - (Windows only) MSVS Windows Build Tools and a Python2.7 installation (make sure to set your Python2.7 path and MSVS version correctly in your .npmrc)
+ - (Windows only alternative to node-gyp) MSVS Windows Build Tools and a Python2.7 installation (make sure to set your Python2.7 path and MSVS version correctly in your .npmrc)

 ### Windows build instructions

-Execute `.\build.bat` with `cmd.exe`, which compiles the Java backend, and builds the Nodejs modules.
+Execute `.\build.cmd`, which compiles the Java backend, and builds the Nodejs modules.

+Execute `npm start` to start the app.

+### *nix build instructions

+Execute `./build.sh` with bash.

 Execute `npm start` to start the app.